wsu-csc-capstone/wsu-csc-capstone.github.io/_docs/instructors/index.md

 This course is taught by several instructors and TAs.
 By combining all of our knowledge, we are able to effectively manage and instruct the students throughout the semester.

-#### Dr. Khayyam Hashmi
+#### Seyed Ziae Mousavi Mojab, Lecturer
-Dr. Hashmi received his Ph.D. in Computer Science from Wayne State University.
-He has worked as a lecturer for Wayne State for many years and has a background teaching a wide variety of topics.
-Before WSU, Dr. Hashmi worked as a Software Design Engineer in Test at Microsoft where he gained invaluable experience learning how to work in large teams.
+Seyed attended the University of Michigan Ann-Arbor (BSE) and Wayne State University for his graduate studies in Computer Science.
+He has worked as an adjunct faculty for Wayne State, Lawrence Tech, Oakland CC, ITT Tech, and Ai Inst. for many years and has a background teaching a wide variety of topics such as programming (C++, PHP, JavaScript, Python & R), Database, Data Mining, Algorithm Design & Analysis, Senior Project, and advanced Web Programming.
+His research interests include Artificial Intelligence, Data Mining, Machine Learning, Image Processing, Big Data, Data analytics.
 He is able to share these experiences with the class in order to set expectations for the types of situations they will encounter working in industry.

 #### Dr. Sam Bryfczysnki